-The BREATHE Center Retreat is usually held at the beginning of the calendar year and provides trainees the opportunity to socialize with faculty and invited speakers.
-The event features a data blitz session from PIs, a trainee poster session, and invited speakers. session, and attend all other events.
+The UF BREATHE Center Retreat is usually held at the beginning of the calendar year and provides trainees the opportunity to socialize with faculty and invited speakers.
+The event features a data blitz session from PIs, a trainee poster session, and invited speakers.

-This seminar series is a monthly event hosted by the BREATHE Center; the format for these seminars is a 30-minute social followed by a 1-hour scientific presentation and discussion.
+This seminar series, hosted by the UF BREATHE Center, features a 30-minute social followed by a 1-hour scientific presentation and discussion.
 Presentations are given by internal PIs, lab groups, and external visitors.
 This series provides a vast range of topics in both clinical and basic science to enhance the translational aspect of our training program.
 Trainees will also have the opportunity to meet with speakers in small groups.

 This weekly seminar series is held in the summer months and consists entirely of student presentations.
 Each week, two PhD students provide a 25-minute scientific presentation on their research topic, followed by a brief question and answer period.